-Decorating workers paint and coat a wide range of products, including cars, jewelry, and candy.
+A decorating worker is someone who paints and coats a wide range of products, including cars and jewelry.
 Decorating workers typically wear masks or respirators, and they often must stand for long periods.
 When using a spray gun, they may have to bend, stoop, or crouch in uncomfortable positions to reach different parts of the products.

 What does a Decorating Worker do?

-Millions of items ranging from cars to candy are covered by paint, plastic, varnish, chocolate, or some other type of coating.
+Millions of items are covered by paint, plastic, varnish, or some other type of coating.
 Painting or coating is used to make a product more attractive or protect it from the elements.
 The paint finish on an automobile, for example, makes the vehicle more attractive and provides protection from corrosion.
 Some responsibilities of a decorating worker include:

 Dippers use power hoists to immerse products in vats of paint, liquid plastic, or other solutions.
 This technique is commonly used for small parts in electronic equipment, such as cell phones.

 Spray machine operators use spray guns to coat metal, wood, ceramic, fabric, paper, and food products with paint and other coating solutions.

 Coating, painting, and spraying machine setters, operators, and tenders position the spray guns, set the nozzles, and synchronize the action of the guns with the speed of the conveyor carrying products through the machine and through drying ovens.
 During the operation of the painting machines, these workers tend the equipment, watch gauges on the control panel, and check products to ensure that they are being painted evenly.
 The operator may use a manual spray gun to “touch up” flaws.